 In 1981 some members of the Citizens for Southwest Virginia were still active.
 Although in general they were satisfied with the modified development plans for the NRA, they were skeptical about a Forest Service "access road" being built between Troutdale and Damascus on the path of the supposedly defunct Scenic Highway.
 Citizens were still uneasy about Forest Service acquisition techniques, convinced that local landholders were sometimes intimidated through harassment and a lack of knowledge of their rights.
-He Citizens for Southwest Virginia had joined the National Inholders Association, a California-based organization created in early 1979 to change Federal land acquisition policies nationwide.
-He service was a support of the path of the path of the support of the path of the path of the path of the support of the path of the support of the path o
+By 1981, the Citizens for Southwest Virginia had joined the National Inholders Association, a California-based organization created in early 1979 to change Federal land acquisition policies nationwide.